British Rail Class 803: Accidents and incidents

 On 17 April 2022, a Class 803 passed through a set of points at Peterborough railway station at 75 mph where there was a speed restriction of 25 mph.
 Some passengers were thrown from their seats and sustained minor injuries.
-The Rail Accident Investigation Branch opened an investigation into the incident.
+The Rail Accident Investigation Branch (RAIB) opened an investigation into the incident, its findings were published on 10 July 2023.